Cuddesdon

+Cuddesdon is a village in the civil parish of Cuddesdon and Denton, in the South Oxfordshire district of Oxfordshire, England.
+The village lies 5.5 mi ESE of Oxford.
+Ripon College Cuddesdon is a large Church of England clergy training centre in the village.

 History

 Cuddesdon's toponym is derived from the Old English Cuddes Dune meaning "Cudde's Hill" or the "Hill of Cuthwine".
-When Oxfordshire was administered in the hundreds, Cuddesdon parish was in the hundred of Bullingdon.
 Cuddesdon was an Anglo-Saxon linear village along in what is now the High Street, but since the 19th-century Church of England additions on the northern edge of the village and 20th-century residential developments (principally Bishop's Wood and Parkside), it has become a nuclear settlement centred on The Green.
 Since the 1950s many facilities and businesses in Cuddesdon, have closed, and most have been converted into housing.
 These include the petrol station, the shop, the school, the mill, the second public house and various farm buildings.
 Thus, the village has turned into a dormitory village.

+Cuddesdon was an ancient parish in the Bullingdon Hundred of Oxfordshire.
+The parish was subdivided into four townships: Chippinghurst, Denton, Wheatley, and a Cuddesdon township covering the central part of the parish around the village itself.
+Parish functions under the poor laws from the 17th century onwards were exercised by each township separately rather than for the parish as a whole.
+As such, each township became a separate civil parish in 1866 when the legal definition of 'parish' was changed to be the areas used for administering the poor laws.
+Chippinghurst was absorbed into Denton parish in 1932.
+In 1962, Cuddesdon and Denton were merged into a new civil parish called Cuddesdon and Denton, which therefore reunited three of the four historic townships of the old Cuddesdon parish.
+At the 1961 census (the last before Cuddesdon merged with Denton), Cuddesdon parish had a population of 342.

 Site

 The parish is bounded by the River Thame to the east and southeast, its tributary Cuddesdon Brook to the north, by the road between Wheatley and Garsington to the west and by field boundaries to the southwest.
 The village is on a hill that overlooks south Oxfordshire, northern Berkshire, the Aylesbury Vale in central Buckinghamshire and a small part of west Bedfordshire.
 There are views of both the Chiltern Hills and the North Wessex Downs AONB stretching from Ivinghoe Beacon in the east to Didcot Power Station in the west.